Oliver St. John Gogarty: Free State Senator

 As a Sinn Féiner during the Irish War of Independence, Gogarty participated in a variety of anti-Black and Tan schemes, allowing his home to be used as a safe house and transporting disguised IRA volunteers in his car.
 Following the ratification of the Anglo-Irish Treaty, Gogarty sided with the pro-Treaty government (headed by his close friend Arthur Griffith) and was made a Free State Senator.
 When Griffith fell ill during the summer of 1922, Gogarty frequently attended his bedside.
 His death on 12 August 1922 had a profound effect on Gogarty; W.T.
 Cosgrave later observed that "he was almost mortally wounded when Griffith died, he was so very, very much attached to him."
-Gogarty carried out Griffith's official autopsy and embalmment, and went on to perform the same offices for Michael Collins, another close friend whom Gogarty had often sheltered in his Ely Place home prior to his assassination.
-It was rumoured that Griffith had been planning to make Gogarty the new Governor-General of the Irish Free State, but in his absence the post went to Tim Healy.
+Gogarty carried out Griffith's official autopsy and embalmment and went on to perform the same offices for Michael Collins, another close friend whom Gogarty had often sheltered in his Ely Place home prior to his assassination.
+It was rumoured that Griffith had been planning to make Gogarty the new Governor-General of the Irish Free State, but in his absence, the post went to Tim Healy.

-In November 1922, anti-Treaty IRA commander Liam Lynch issued a general order to his forces to shoot Free State Senators.
+In November 1922, anti-Treaty IRA commander Liam Lynch issued a general order to his forces to shoot Free State senators.
 Two months later, Gogarty was kidnapped by a group of anti-Treaty militants, who lured him out of his house and into a waiting car under the pretext of bringing him to visit a sick patient.
-Gogarty was subsequently driven to an empty house near Chapelizod and held under armed guard.
-Aware that he might be in imminent danger of execution, Gogarty contrived to have himself led out into the garden (purportedly by claiming to be suffering from diarrhoea), where he broke free from his captors and flung himself into the Liffey; he then swam to shore and delivered himself to the protection of the police barracks in Phoenix Park.
+Gogarty was driven to an empty house near Chapelizod and held under armed guard.
+Aware that he might be in imminent danger of execution, Gogarty contrived to have himself led out into the garden (purportedly by claiming to be suffering from diarrhoea), where he broke free from his captors and flung himself into the River Liffey; he then swam to shore and delivered himself to the protection of the police barracks in Phoenix Park.
 In February of that same year, Renvyle was burnt to the ground by anti-Treaty forces.
 Following these incidents, Gogarty relocated his family and practice to London, where he resided until February 1924.
-Upon returning to Ireland, he famously released two swans into the River Liffey in gratitude for his life.
+Upon returning to Ireland, he famously released two swans into the Liffey in gratitude for his life.